pldn/LDWizard-old/README.md

 For the CSV upload we will need to make a choice about how we interpret a correct CSV document.
 This is due to the ambiguity of a correct CSV file.
 A CSV file can have multiple different delimiter formats, e.g. "," or ";".
 This could occur natural if the user uses the Dutch notation for decimal numbers.
 When this happens, the CSV split will differ from what is expected.

 Secondly a CSV can have multiple different methods for declaring strings with quotations marks, e.g. """ or "'".
-Finally there are also different Implementations for spaces at the beginning and the end of the fields.
+Finally there are also different implementations for spaces at the beginning and the end of the fields.
 These can also be handled different from CSV to CSV.

 For this problem there are three solutions, we can either declare that: